 If you are travelling outside the Pacific area, you should check the ECDC website for the most up-to-date list of countries with confirmed Zika virus transmissions.

-Anyone who is pregnant or plans to become pregnant should consider delaying travel to an affected area.
+Anyone who is pregnant or plans to become pregnant in the near term should defer travel to a Zika-affected area.
 We recommend that women travelling in Zika-affected areas protect themselves against mosquito bites and, if needed, use an appropriate contraception to prevent pregnancy.
-Women returning from Zika-affected areas should avoid getting pregnant for four weeks after leaving the affected country.
+Women returning from Zika-affected areas should avoid getting pregnant for 4 weeks after leaving the affected country.

 The risk of Zika virus being spread by means other than mosquito bites is still unclear and is likely to be a very rare occurrence.